c3g/GenPipes/modules/README.txt

-For information to set up access to MUGQIC pipeline modules, check this page: https://biowiki.atlassian.net/wiki/display/CS/Software+and+Data+Dependencies
+All documentation for MUGQIC pipeline modules is provided at the MUGQIC wiki website: https://biowiki.atlassian.net/wiki/display/CS/Software+and+Data+Dependencies